|Value||Eligibility||Open date||Close date|

 This scholarship was established in 2019 from a donation by Michael and Suzanne Gregg.

 a.
-Established in 2019, this Scholarship has been generously donated by Michael and Suzanne Gregg to assist Aboriginal and Torres Strait Islander students undertaking studies in Science and/or Music at the University of Sydney.
+Established in 2019, this Scholarship has been generously donated by Michael and Suzanne Gregg to assist Aboriginal and Torres Strait Islander students undertaking studies in Music at the University of Sydney.

 a.
 Applicants must be an Aboriginal or Torres Strait Islander student.
 Confirmation of Aboriginal and Torres Strait Islander Identity will be part of the application process.

 b.
-Applicants must be currently enrolled, or have applied for admission in a coursework degree in the Faculty of Science or the Conservatorium of Music at the University of Sydney, at the time of scholarship application submission.
+Applicants must be currently enrolled or have applied for admission in a coursework degree in the Conservatorium of Music at the University of Sydney, at the time of scholarship application submission.

 a.
 The Scholarship will be awarded on the basis of: